openbridge/embedded-api/tutorials/subscription-configuration.md

 ## Updating Pipeline Subscriptions
 If you want to update an attribute of a pipeline subscription, you can use a PATCH request using the [Subscription API](#subscription-api) as described in our API documentation.
 It is important to note that when sending a PATCH request to the subscription API update that you always include the `status` field as part of the PATCH request.
 Even if the `status` isn't changing.

 For example if you want to update the `stage_ids` subscription_product_meta attribute to limit or increase the data you are receiving the payload would be as below.

+Make sure the XX is the product ID of the product used in the subscription.

 ```
 {